UDT-ITF/website/source/presentation/index.md

 All of the TextFrames or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` property, or a descendant Range's `items`.

 > This paragraph needs altering to fit ITF a bit better.
 Time segments of a single TextFrame representing different sections of a piece of music clearly doesn't work as an example for us.
 But I'm reluctant to do anything with this paragraph until we've dealt with the wider question of whether we need Range at all, and if so what for.

 The TextFrames and parts of TextFrames need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
-Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single TextFrame that represent different sections of a piece of music.
+Examples include newspaper articles that are continued in different sections, a chapter that starts halfway through a page, or a text that is divided into separate bound manuscript volumes.

 Ranges _MAY_ link to an Annotation Collection that has the content of the Range using the `supplementary` property.
 The [referenced][prezi30-terminology] Annotation Collection will contain Annotations that target areas of TextFrames within the Range and link content resources to those TextFrames.

-{% include api/code_header.html %}
 ``` json-doc
 {
   "@context": "http://iiif.io/api/presentation/{{ page.major }}/context.json",